 - Grass collection Box?
 Yes

-Perhaps the simplest of all lawnmowers is the (push mower), and the Bosch AHM 38 is a push mower perfect for tackling small lawns.
+For push mower enthusiasts with a small garden, Bosch have the answer for you.
+Perhaps the simplest of all lawnmowers is the push mower, and the Bosch AHM 38 is a push mower perfect for tackling small lawns.

-If you don’t fancy having a cable trailing behind you but can’t be bothered charging up a battery, then a push along lawn mower might be the best choice.Push mowers require no electriciity, and can often tackle a small lawn in the time it would take to setup and plug in a more complicated electric mower.
-This makes them extremely convenienet.
+If you don’t fancy having a cable trailing behind you but can’t be bothered charging up a battery, then a push along lawn mower might be the best choice.Push mowers require no electricity, and can often tackle a small lawn in the time it would take to setup and plug in a more complicated electric mower.
+This makes them extremely convenient.

 The Bosch is lightweight, simple, and provides a decent cut.